The New Rules of PR for CPG Brands: How to Earn Media That Actually Moves People

 5. Build Momentum — One Story Should Spark Ten More

 The hardest part about “beating the news” isn’t getting coverage — it’s sustaining it.
-The most strategic campaigns are built with longevity in mind, designed to evolve across earned, owned, and paid channels so the story never stops moving.
+The most strategic campaigns are built for longevity.
+They are designed to evolve across earned, owned, and paid channels so the story never stops moving.

 How This Works For Idaho Potatoes